elenifysikoudi/Machine-Learning-Advanced-Project/README.md

+Final Project for LT2326
-This repository holds my code and report and presentation for the final project of LT2326.
+This repository contains the code, report, and presentation for the final project of LT2326.

+Notebooks
+The project is divided into two main notebooks:

-Notebook 1 : ''' bash image captions.ipynb  '''
+Notebook 1: image captions.ipynb

+This notebook focuses on generating image captions using a custom model.
+It includes detailed documentation for most functions to aid in understanding the code and workflow.
-Notebook 2 : ''' bash VQA VizWiz.ipynb '''
+Notebook 2: VQA VizWiz.ipynb

-The notebooks contain documentation for most of the functions so that can help you with understanding the code.
-The notebooks are to be run in order in some cases there are 2 functions with the same name because they are different experiments.
-For example, preprocess_img in that case you need to run one of the two so they don't overwrite each other.

-The saved models were too big for github if needed please ask them from me.
+This notebook explores Visual Question Answering (VQA) using the VizWiz dataset.
+Similar to the first notebook, it is well-documented to help follow the experiments.
+Usage Instructions
+The notebooks are intended to be run sequentially, as some dependencies and functions may carry over from one to another.
+In cases where two functions share the same name (e.g., preprocess_img), they represent different experimental setups.
+Be sure to execute only one version to avoid overwriting.
+Models
+The trained models could not be saved in github.
+If needed, please reach out to me directly to obtain the saved models.